Edwin H. Land: Life and career

 "nothing or nobody could stop me from carrying through the execution of an experiment" He had an elder sister named Helen who had a difficult time pronouncing Edwin's name, so she called him "Din" a nickname that stuck throughout the rest of his childhood and was used among his closest friends.

 Land attended the Norwich Free Academy at Norwich, Connecticut, a semi-private high school, and graduated in the class of 1927 with honors.
 The library there was posthumously named for him, having been funded by grants from his family.

 He studied physics at Harvard University, more specifically, optics, but left after his freshman year, moving to New York City.
 There he invented the first inexpensive filters capable of polarizing light, which he called Polaroid film.
 He was not associated with an educational institution and lacked the tools of a proper laboratory, making this a difficult endeavor, so he would sneak into a laboratory at Columbia University late at night to use their equipment.
 He also availed himself of the New York Public Library to scour the scientific literature for prior work on polarizing substances.
 His breakthrough came when he realized that, instead of attempting to grow a large single crystal of a polarizing substance, he could manufacture a film with millions of micron-sized polarizing crystals that were coaxed into perfect alignment with each other.

 Land returned to Harvard University after developing the polarizing film, but he did not finish his studies or receive a degree.
-Despite not receiving a college degree, he was still referred to from many as Dr. Land especially when he set up visiting posts to Harvard and Massachusetts Institute of Technology.
+Despite not receiving a college degree, he was still referred to from many as Dr. Land.
 According to biographer Peter Wensberg, once Land could see the solution to a problem in his head, he lost all motivation to write it down or prove his vision to others.
-Often his wife would extract from him the answers to homework problems, at the prodding of his instructor.
+Often his wife, Terre, would extract from him the answers to homework problems, at the prodding of his instructor.
 She would then write up the homework and hand it in so that he could receive credit and not fail the course.